interbattles/lynix-rex/README.md

 How can I help:

 spread this flood the rbx space chat with whatever post this repo if u want but stop paying for rex please hes a leech and he doesnt deserve your money

+### TO ALL THE RETARDS THAT THINK ITS A VIRUS

+download this if u want u can read ALL of the code;
+put it in a virus scanner idk but just read the code its literally right there